 There are many options when it comes to home security systems.
 You could choose specific security options or a comprehensive system that includes:

 - Window sensors

 - Door sensors

 In most cases, the system will sound an alarm when a window or door is opened, deterring criminals from continuing their attempt to access your property.
-Depending on the security system you choose, it may also alert the security company or the local
+Depending on the security system you choose, it may also alert the security company or the local police when activated.

 Plant Privacy Bushes